WooodHead/thrifty-api/README.md

 - [@greazleay](https://www.github.com/greazleay)

 ## About
-This is a fictional financial institution which offers traditonal financial services and some other value-added services.
+This is a fictional financial services provider which offers traditonal financial services and some other value-added services.
 New customers can open a new account while an existing account holder can perform the following:

 * Open multiple accounts
 * Check their account balance